 Prior to Governor Kay Ivey’s press conference on April 28 detailing the multiple phase approach to gradually reopen Alabama, Ford Insurance agents discussed their opinions on the stay-at-home order already in place.
 While Howard appreciates the stay-at-home order and considers it effective, she worries about the small businesses who suffer while their doors are closed.
 Cannon considers all facets of the situation and understands that no perfect solution seems to exist concerning a lifted or implemented stay-at-home order.

-“I think we’ve tried social distancing and it seems to have done a good job, but at the same time I really feel like people have spent more time going [in public] to do things than they would have ,” said Zambrano.
+“I think we’ve tried social distancing and it seems to have done a good job, but at the same time I really feel like people have spent more time going [in public] to do things than they would have [if the restrictions were not in place],” said Zambrano.
 “I think it was important to do but I don’t know if it was taken as seriously as it should have been.
 I think [social distancing] does make a difference if everyone does what they’re supposed to do.”

 Regardless of the uncertainty the future holds, Ford Insurance agents remain persistent, resolute and unwavering – determined to help their clients through this challenging time.
 Through practicing social distancing and safety protocol, maintaining a clean office environment and implementing inventive work methods, Ford Insurance agents endeavor to support their clients in any way possible, reminding families, businesses and individuals that their best interest will always remain insured.

 “We’re still here for you and we’re still at work,” said Cannon.
 “We’ve taken precautions so that we can still be at work.
 We want to help in any way we can—whether that be insurance or a way we can help outside of that.
 We just really want our clients to stay safe.
 A lot of our clients are family people, so we want them to stay at home if they can.
 But we’re here for them if they can’t.”